Matthew Lister (physician): Background and early career

 Lister was a son of William Lister of Thornton in Craven in Yorkshire and Anne Mydhope of Skipton.
 As a younger son, he studied at Oriel College, Oxford and learnt the practice of physic at Basel.
 Edward Wilmot (died 1786) reported that Lister had made some advances in medicine, and his recipes were widely used, where applicable without modification.
 Some of his prescriptions were collected by Hans Sloane and survive today at the British Library.
 The manuscript recipes are mostly in Latin and employ a simple code for some terms.

+In 1604, his academic colleagues at Oriel provided a testimonial of his good character.
 From 1607, he was a fellow of the College of Physicians in London.
 Correspondence indicates that Lister's medical opinions were eagerly sought by landowners by letter and in person when he visited Yorkshire.

 France and Italy

 Lister and John Finet were employed to take Lord Cranborne, the son of Sir Robert Cecil on a Grand Tour to France and Italy in 1610 and 1611.
-Lister looked after Cranborne when he sick at Padua.
+Lister looked after Cranborne when he was sick at Padua.
 He seems to have had a fever and depression and wished to return to England.
 The party had permission to travel through the Papal States and Bologna to Florence.
 Protestants were not always allowed to travel by this route.
 Cosimo II de' Medici, Grand Duke of Tuscany may have obtained this permission because negotiations for the marriage of Prince Henry and his sister Caterina de' Medici were then underway.
 Cranborne could not be persuaded to continue to Tuscany, and after a visit to Dudley Carleton and the Venice Carnival, the party returned via a journey on the Rhine, seeing Amsterdam, The Hague, Vlissingen, and sailing from Calais to England in April 1611.

 During the trip, Lister probably met Mark Belford, an English diplomat, who later bequeathed him an anatomy book by Andreas Vesalius.
 Lister and Théodore de Mayerne treated Robert Cecil during his final illness in 1612.